Rumic World 35 ~Show Time & All Star~ Rumiko Takahashi 35th Anniversary Interview

 The All-Star special boxset that is being released includes an encyclopedia that covers items, characters and locations.
 Were there some characters you hadn't seen in a long time?

 Takahashi: Yes, but I never forget them even after not reading them for some time.
 They're my creations afterall.
-All-Star really became a major volume.
-Reading through it was like reading a novel.

 The Show-Time artbook summarizes your color illustrations and is gorgeous!